Citizen01/lua-mta-fairplay/README.md

 ### Description

 You have just arrived to Los Santos.
 The city of the rich and the city of the poor - Vinewood stars and gangbangers through out the city.
 Take a peek behind the Vinewood hills at the country side or live among the famous stars at Richman district.
-It's all your choice.
+It is all your choice.

 Join the peacekeepers, also known as the San Andreas State Police, or join the hardworking fire fighters at San Andreas Medical and Fire Rescue Department.
 You can join a gang and begin the journey to become the hoods' king.
 You can also work at businesses, such as the Los Santos News Office, or a local bakery.
 You can become anything you want in Los Santos, to make it simple.